 |Division VII||All 7 digits (2x)||€7,500.00 per month (approx. $11,170)|

 How Do I Improve My Chances of Winning the German Lotto?

-Playing with regularity always increases your odds of wining though obviously it can take people many years of playing before they eventually win big.
-If you'd rather not wait that long then you should look at playing with System Entries.
+Betting with regularity always increases your odds of wining though obviously it can take people many years before you eventually win big.
+If you'd rather not wait that long, then you should look at playing with System Entries.
 If you select more than the standard six numbers in the German Lotto you will enable this feature automatically.
-It will allow you to pick even more numbers; allowing for a maximum of 26 numbers in total to be entered into a single draw in all possible combinations, thus increasing your chances of winning exponentially.

 The more numbers you pick the higher the price, however, which is precisely why system entries are particularly popular with lottery syndicates.

 Why Should I Bet on the German Lotto?

 The German Lotto offers the second largest national lottery jackpots in all of Europe for just $1.50.
 The game also offers three different bonus games, including the GlückSpirale, where you can win €7,500 (approx. $11,170) every month for life!